-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the XC10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC15.
+Both the XC10 and the X-H1 have been discontinued, but can regularly be found used on ebay.
+The XC10 was replaced by the Canon XC15, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon XC10 and the Fujifilm X-H1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - Ready to shoot: Has a lens built-in, whereas the X-H1 requires a separate lens.

 - Longer lasting: Can take more shots (370 versus 310) on a single battery charge.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.